drashna/qmk_modules/display_menu/README.md

 Additionally, `process_record_display_menu_handling_user(uint16_t keycode, bool keep_processing)` is used to map keycodes to specific menu functionality (cardinal directions, select, escape, back).

-There is a default menu that is populated already, but if you wish to configure your own `menu_entry_t root_entries[]` can be replaced.
+There is a default menu that is populated already, but if you wish to configure your own.
+Add a define for `DISPLAY_MENU_ENTRY_H` that lists the location of a file that includes the `menu_entry_t root` array.
+This should have one item, and be a parent type.

 Additionally, selections can be found at:
 ```c